justocer/wordpress/README.md

-# You need to add your dir in dockerfile and choose theme in appearance, after setup :)
+# You need to change your dir in dockerfile and choose theme in appearance, after setup :)